tinaira/yellow-themes/README.md

 * [Lateral](https://github.com/nibreh/yellow-theme-lateral):
   Lateral is a clean theme with fixed sidebar, inspired by Indexhibit.

 We have a developer kit and an API for developers.
-[Read more](https://developers.datenstrom.se/help/).
+[Learn more](https://developers.datenstrom.se/help/).